Senior Medical Writer

 Required:

-• Ability to communicate fluently and effectively in written and verbal English
+• Excellent standard of written English, and ability to communicate fluently and effectively in English, both in writing and verbally

 Physical Demands and Work Environment: